-How to use the command 'hexo' (with examples)
+How to Use the Command 'hexo' (with Examples)

-Use case 1: Initializing a website
+Use Case 1: Initialize a Website

 Code: